-- No weapons of any kind, mace, spray bottles, promotional items are allowed.
+- No weapons of any kind, mace, spray bottles, or promotional items are allowed.

 - No food or drink will be allowed in the waiting area or studio.
 However, bottled water is permitted.

-Check out our guide of things to do in NYC for more ideas!
+Check out our guide to things to do in NYC for more ideas!

 Meyers has an impressive and diverse career.
 In 2001, he got his break as a cast member on Saturday Night Live and stayed for 13 seasons.

 For 8 years he was the Weekend Update anchor and for 9 years he was head writer.